 Modeling of Haunches

 For structures with a concrete haunch, explicit modeling of the haunches using beam or shell elements is not required.
-Instead, the girder beam elements may be offset from the deck shell elements by a distance equivalent to the depth of the concrete haunch.
+Instead, the girder beam elements may be offset an additional distance equivalent to the depth of the concrete haunch.
 The offset serves to effectively increase the moment arm between the centroid of the deck and the centroid of the steel beam to match the geometry of the actual structure.
 This method ignores the mass of the haunches so it is important to note that, when using this method, the dead load due to the concrete haunches must be added to the model.
-This may be accomplished in several ways, the simplest being to include distributed loads in the model that represent the weight of the haunch.
+This may be accomplished in several ways, the simplest of which is to include distributed loads in the model corresponding to the weight of the haunch.

-This decision was made based on a study that was conducted comparing the responses of a sample structure under its own weight for three methods of modeling the haunch (offsetting the girder beam elements and adding a distributed load, or explicitly modeling the haunches with beam and shell elements).
+This decision was made after comparing the responses of a sample structure under its own weight for three methods of modeling the haunch (offsetting the girder beam elements and adding a distributed load, or explicitly modeling the haunches with beam and shell elements).
 The responses compared were those used for load rating: bending and axial.
 A negligible difference in response was observed between the three methods.
 In fact, using the offset method proved to decrease the time needed for modeling and results extraction.
 As such, haunches may be considered by using the offset method described.

 Modeling of Barriers

 The stiffness contribution of steel or concrete barriers may be ignored in analysis.
-Masceri 2015 found that when barrier stiffness was included (assuming continuity along the entire length of the barrier as well as full continuity with the deck) rating factors for interior and exterior girders increased compared to when barrier stiffness was ignored.
+Masceri (2015) found that when barrier stiffness was included (assuming continuity along the entire length of the barrier as well as full continuity with the deck) rating factors for interior and exterior girders increased compared to when barrier stiffness was ignored.
 This optimal level of continuity is unrealistic and the actual stiffness of the barriers is uncertain due to construction details (saw cuts, rebar continuity, etc.).
 Given these findings, it is conservative to ignore the stiffness of the barriers.
 This is accomplished by assigning the barrier beam elements with an arbitrarily small modulus of elasticity.

 Additionally, the barrier element may be assigned a rectangular cross-section using the largest height and width dimensions of the barrier.
-Assuming a rectangular cross-section with the largest dimensions can save modeling time for barriers with complex shapes and conservatively includes additional dead lad from the added material.
+Assuming a rectangular cross-section with the largest dimensions can save modeling time for barriers with complex shapes and is conservative as it increases the dead load.

 Boundary Conditions